 After school and school sports

 Beacon Primary offer a wide range of after school sports clubs to create opportunities to ensure children remain engaged in sports.
-We are currently offering 10 after school sports clubs per week.
+We are currently offering a different after school sports clubs per day.

-We enter every competition the area has to offer in order to give our pupils the chance to compete and interact with other schools along with giving our pupils the chance to shine.
+We enter numerous competitions in the area in order to give our pupils the chance to compete and interact with other schools along with giving our pupils the chance to shine.
 We host a wide range of competitions throughout the year for all abilities and ages.
 At Beacon we are constantly creating links with local sports clubs so that our pupils can continue with a sport they enjoy, or develop in a sport they have a talent in.
 By doing this we hope to create a lifelong love of sport for our pupils.

-All children in Year 3 are taken to Sneyd Community Centre each week to take part in swimming throughout the year.
+All children in Year 6 are taken to a local Active Living Centre each week to take part in swimming throughout the year.
 They are then assessed on their swimming in Year 6 after their SATs.
 Any child who is unable to swim competently over 25 meters will take part in swimming booster sessions in order to get them to the required level.